-In summary, the Family1st GPS tracker was easy to set up and easy to use.
+In summary, the Family1st GPS devices have low prices, is easy to set up and easy to use.
 It would be useful to track the car it is dedicated to, as well as the senior who is driving it, however the only feature that the Driver Safety Report shows is speed driven.
 You would need to get the OBD or hardwired devices if you wanted additional information like fuel use or mileage.

 There are 3 versions of Family1st trackers.
 Portable, OBD and Hardwired

 Portable Tracker – can be placed under the car’s passenger seat or the dashboard.